SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

 Contains matcher
 -----------------------

-Verifies that the matcher list contains the given values in array to match, in any order.
+Verifies that the matcher group contains atleast one of value passed in request array.
 This is case-sensitive.

 Example
 """""""